jovotech/jovo-cli/integrations/target-serverless/docs/README.md

   ],
 });
 ```

+Make sure that the property `"frameworkVersion"` matches the version number of your local Serverless installation.
+Not sure?
+Find out with the command `serverless --version`.

 When running the `build:serverless` command, this configuration gets converted into YAML format to generate the `serverless.yaml` file that is needed for [deployment](#deployment).
 Learn more about all possible properties in the [official `serverless.yml` reference](https://www.serverless.com/framework/docs/providers/aws/guide/serverless.yml).